Five Ways Your Competitor Is Using Instant Messaging Options to Improve Their Customer Success

 Building a good brand is easiest to do with building communities.

 Communities are one of the greatest things humanity ever invented!
-By building a community, we can share more value and knowledge with our potential customers.
+Building a community allows us to share more value and knowledge with our potential customers.

-If you don’t want or don’t have time to build your community, sometimes it is enough to be an active participant in the existing one.
+If you don’t want or don’t have time to build your community, sometimes it is enough to actively participate in the existing one.

-Ioana Budai from Apart25 shared with us their secret on creating competitive advantages by actively contributing to communities and networking events:
+Ioana Budai from Apart25 shared with us their secret to creating competitive advantages by actively contributing to communities and networking events:

-“We’re standing by a ‘Go the extra mile’ approach, so we aim always to offer some extra insights besides our main service lines.
-Apart from this, we also get involved in the community and create networking spaces both for people in our industry and the local startup environment.
+“We’re standing by a ‘Go the extra mile’ approach, so we always aim to offer some extra insights besides our main service lines.
+Apart from this, we also get involved in the community and create networking spaces for people in our industry and the local startup environment.

 In short, this is what makes us great at better grasping the needs of our clients and partners.”